TurkuNLP/register-labeling/README.md

 # register-labeling

-Scripts used to label OSCAR with register data
+Scripts used to label OSCAR with register information

 Register tagged data can be found at https://huggingface.co/datasets/mhtoin/register_oscar

 Data should be added to the data directory.
 By default, the expected structure is data/two-letter-language-code/1/ 2/ 3/

+The model can be downloaded from  http://dl.turkunlp.org/register-labeling-model/

 To run tagging on a whole language package in a slurm environment (split into further packages of 200 parts/package):